How to Fill Out an Application to Receive an

 V.

 If you are already registered to vote in Peterborough at your RiverMead address, check the first box.
 If you are not sure if you are registered, you may check here.
-If you have not yet registered in Peterborough and qualify to receive absentee registration materials by mail, check the second box in Section I. The Secretary of State issued this clarification of "Public Health Considerations and Absentee Voting" that you might possibly apply to your concern about COVID-19 or other health concerns if you are truly limiting public exposure in your day-to-day life.
-If you don't qualify for absentee registration, you should register in person with the Town Clerk.
+If you have not yet registered in Peterborough and qualify to receive absentee registration materials by mail, check the second box in Section I. If you don't qualify for absentee registration, you should register in person with the Town Clerk.
 See further instructions about registering here.
 If you need help registering to vote, please contact Mary Vallier-Kaplan.

 Choose the reason that applies.
-You may check the fifth box, stating that "I am unable to vote in person due to a disability" if you have a physical disability or if you qualify under the Secretary of State's clarification of "Public Health Considerations and Absentee Voting."
+You may check the fifth box, stating that "I am unable to vote in person due to a disability" if you have a disability.

-Check off the box for Presidential Primary to be held on January 23, 2024.
+Check off the box for "State Primary or Special Primary Election to be held on 9/8/2026."